 In 2011/12, the Journal of Business Venturing published a Special Forum on IE. This consisted solely of papers reviewing the field (Jones, Coviello and Tang 2011; Reuber and Fischer (2011), Kiss, Danis and Cavusgil 2012; de Clercq, Sapienza, Yavuz and Zhou 2012).
 The Jones et al. (2011) paper developed an ontological map of the field using the definitional parameters established by McDougall and Oviatt (2000) as well as Oviatt and McDougall (2005) – the latter of which explicitly included the notion of opportunity.

 Jones et al.’s analysis revealed three types of research in IE:

 - Type A: studies on ‘Entrepreneurial Internationalization’;

 - Type B: ‘International Comparisons of Entrepreneurship’ (across country and/or culture).
-Note – Terjesen, Hessels and Li (2013, in press) refer to this general type of research as Comparative International Entrepreneurship;
+Note – Terjesen, Hessels and Li (2013) refer to this general type of research as Comparative International Entrepreneurship;

 - Type C: a hybrid of (A) and (B) referred to as ‘Comparative Entrepreneurial Internationalization’.